-At long last, GOLDEN GHETTO is now available as an audiobook on Audible.com, Amazon and ibooks.
-There is a five-minute sample that will give you an excellent feel for the book.
+At long last, GOLDEN GHETTO is now available as an AUDIOBOOK.
+Click on the cover icon below to go to Amazon to LISTEN to a five-minute sample that will give you an excellent feel for the book.
 If you've already purchased a hardcover or ebook, the audio provides a view of what NATO was all about during the height of the Cold War.
-This is especially pertinent at a time when the Trump administration and European NATO leaders continue to joust over which countries are paying their fair-share of NATO co
+This is especially pertinent at a time when the Trump administration and European NATO leaders continue to joust over which countries are paying their fair-share of NATO

 GOLDEN GHETTO: HOW THE AMERICANS AND FRENCH FELL IN AND OUT OF LOVE DURING THE COLD WAR